 When it came time for high school, Manuel returned to Nicaragua, which had stabilized politically, to live with his parents and attend a school where he was taught in English and Spanish.
 After high school, Manuel returned to the San Francisco Bay Area and attended Skyline College, then transferred to the University of California, Santa Cruz, where he earned a bachelor of science in biochemistry and molecular biology.
 After graduation, Manuel worked as a research associate at UCSF, in the areas of hepatitis, multiple sclerosis, and other diseases.

 At the same time, he constantly explored health careers that involved working directly with people.
 A physician colleague, who advised Manuel to return to school to become a medical doctor, also mentioned pharmacy in a passing comment.
 "It lit a light in me; you can interact with people one-on-one in pharmacy."

-Fulfilling needs one-on-oneAs a UCSF student pharmacist and in his work in community pharmacies, Manuel has the value of his Spanish for patients who might not realize there can be simple solutions to health problems.
+Fulfilling needs one-on-oneAs a UCSF PharmD student and in his work in community pharmacies, Manuel has the value of his Spanish for patients who might not realize there can be simple solutions to health problems.
 "There was one mother with a child -- they were Hispanic -- her baby was constipated.
 I recommended an over-the-counter suppository and saved her a trip to the emergency room."